Plots

 Heatmap Roofline

-The roofline model shown in the analysis view, as the single exception, is rendered as a heatmap.
+The roofline model shown in the analysis view is rendered as a heatmap.
 This is due to the data being displayed is derived from a number of jobs greater than one, since the analysis view returns all jobs matching the selected filters.
 The roofline therefore colors regions of accumulated activity in increasing shades of red, depicting the regions below the roofs in which the returned jobs primarily perform.

 Example